kushal-satya/usa-foodaccess/publictransit.md

-## Document: Analyzing SNAP and FBST Pantry Location Data with Public Transit Accessibility
+## Analyzing SNAP and FBST Pantry Location Data with Public Transit Accessibility

 ### Introduction
-This document details the comprehensive process of analyzing the accessibility of SNAP and FBST pantry locations concerning public transit in six counties: Chemung, Broome, Tioga, Steuben, Tompkins, and Schuyler.
-This analysis leverages various data sources, processing steps, and mapping techniques to provide insights into how public transit can impact access to essential services.
+A quick documentation of analyzing the accessibility of SNAP and FBST pantry locations concerning public transit in six counties: Chemung, Broome, Tioga, Steuben, Tompkins, and Schuyler.
+I use different data sources, processing steps, and mapping to provide some insight into how public transit can impact access to essential services like food.

 ### Data Sources
 1. **SNAP Historical Location Data**